 We offer a 3.5kg or 3kg “regular” sized bag which we encourage people to purchase two of when they require a medium sized bag.
 Our network of trusted retailers have competitively priced our 3.5kg or 3kg bags, so if you purchased two of them it would be a similar cost to buying one medium bag.

-Satori recipes are produced in Ontario, Canada, while our distribution warehouse is centrally located in Saskatchewan, Canada.
+Satori recipes are produced in Ontario and Quebec (Canada), while our head office and distribution warehouse is centrally located in Saskatchewan, Canada.

 Satori is owned by NorthPaw Nutrition which is a Canadian-owned family company that focuses on providing the absolute healthiest pet food recipes for your best friend.
 We have been producing our natural recipes since 2010.